What are Agent Groups?

 - Which Measures are subscribed: either for the specific Agent Group, a set of Agent Groups or all Agent Groups.

 The Agent Mapping specifies which AppMon Agents belong to an Agent Group based on Agent Name and optionally the Agent Host.
-Additionally, you must configure an alias and use it throughout the AppMon Client for user-friendly visualization since AppMon Agents are similarly named to the SUD (e.g. node42) or infrastructure (e.g. prod-100-xserver).
+Additionally, you must configure an alias and use it throughout the AppMon Client for user-friendly visualization, since AppMon Agents are similarly named to the SUD or infrastructure, for example node42 or prod-100-xserver.

 Agent mapping workflow